Criminal Injury

 Former teammate calls on coach to admit actions and apologise

-Gary Baker was a youth team member and then on a YTS contract at Chelsea in the 80s before being released and playing at amateur level.
+Gary Baker was a youth team member and then on a Youth Training Scheme (YTS) contract at Chelsea in the 80s before being released and playing at amateur level.
 He says seeing a former player speak out in March made him feel compelled to come forward.
 Baker now 52 and working for the Royal Mail said:

 It is really strange as I have not lost sleep over what happened at Chelsea over the past 30 years since leaving the club, and to be honest I have never really thought about it.